OWASP CRS Response

 The owasp-crs-response

-action only enables rule detection on outgoing HTTP responses from your
+action only enables rule processing on outgoing HTTP responses from your

 endpoint.
-In addition to this action, it is also recommended to enable the OWASP/CRS Request
+In addition to this action, we also recommend you enable the OWASP CRS Request

 Configuration Reference